Oksil-Joo/Oksil_Joo_dataViz/README.md

 # Rock Paper Scissors in Python!

-## Pick your weapon and play against the computer - you'll only get a virtual sting if you lose!
+<strong>Pick your weapon and play against the computer - you'll only get a virtual sting if you lose!</strong>

 Prerequisites: All you need is [Python 3](https://www.python.org/) to play.